mstatt/NLP-training-for-Generatively-Pretrained-Transformer-GPT-/README.md

 ## Some Notes
 <p>
 Below are some notes on execution times and feature edits to update performance and accuracy of the model. </br>
- I replaced the tiny shakespeare dataset with the currated Big Bang Theory season 1-8 transcript dataset.
+ I replaced the tiny shakespeare dataset with the SOAP (95 million) dataset.
+Located here( https://www.corpusdata.org/formats.asp )

 </br>
 Here are the local machine GPU (NVIDIA GeForce RTX 2080 Super) training time in ( HH:MM:SS ) format:</br>